By: Leslie Pinkerton, Marketing Content Manager

 This consistency leads to a stellar customer experience, the most important driver of business success.
 By the year 2020, customer experience will overtake price and product as a key brand differentiator.

-A MAM tool also directly improves the productivity and effectiveness of field sales, distributed channel partner networks, franchise owners, and global locations working in regional markets.
+A Marketing Asset Management tool also directly improves the productivity and effectiveness of Sales teams, distributed channel partner networks, franchise owners, and global locations working in regional markets.
 All are impacted by the ability to find what they need when they need it, and customize print and digital assets to suit their particular needs.
 And when they can do so on-brand, they contribute this goal of overall brand consistency.

 Myth #4: My industry doesn’t need Marketing Asset Management.